daresTheDevil/honesta11y/README.md

-# HonestA11y
+# honestA11y

 This one time we built an application.
-We built an application.
 The suits argued about colors.
 They picked something 'pretty'.
 Then we had to build a second app for accessibility.

 Let's not do that.
 Let's build from the ground up for accessibility.